-Communication deal with legislative issues.
-Permanent institutional sites that are easily accessible by everyone are needed.
-There you should find updated information and data, and legislative and dissemination documents made available with a fair approach.
-Information should then be tailored at a national and regional level.
-How to approach the target groups can vary very much based on the country and the region of interest.
-You have to identify their main source of information: for example, public sector from the regional authorities for rural development or regional development.
-There is a gap from just talking You need to ensure that bioeconomy sectors are shown in a correct and comprehensive way to policymakers.
-Social impacts: it is important to pay attention and be careful to avoid greenwashing.
-Training courses providing Public authorities can help you engage citizens and society in general, or you have to go in a very specific environment, as at schools or at the Universities.
-Otherwise, it's very difficult to reach out towards them. from just talking about sustainability and bioeconomy and then to get to the level where you can need to ensure accuracy, but you need to also understand that the required level of knowledge to be providing credits. works are needed to train teachers on the bioeconomy.
+Communication dissemination documents made available with a fair approach.
+Information should then be tailored at a national and regional level. -How to approach the target groups can vary very much based on the country and the region of interest.
+You have to identify their main source of information: for example, public sector from the regional authorities for rural development or regional -You need to ensure that bioeconomy sectors are shown in a correct and comprehensive way to policymakers. -Social impacts: it is important to pay attention and be careful to avoid greenwashing. -Public authorities can help you engage citizens and society in general, or you have to go in a very specific environment, as at schools or at the Universities.
+Otherwise, it's very difficult to reach out towards them.
+Education development. -There is a gap from just talking about sustainability and bioeconomy and then to get to the level where you can actually act.
+For this, you need more knowledge and information.
+This could be pursued through teachers, schools and universities, but also through technical tertiary education. -The pupils in the schools are very interested and could be extremely engaged in this kind of activities. -At schools, you need to ensure accuracy, but you need to also understand that the required level of knowledge to be provided might not be what researchers expect. -Training courses providing credits. -Preparative works are needed to train teachers on the bioeconomy.